codedbychavez/product-preview-card-component/README.md

 ### Continued development

-To get better at transforming designs like these into HTML and CSS code I want to get better at using flexbox and effective ways to deal with typography spacing.
+To get better at transforming designs like these into HTML and CSS code I have to get improve my knowledge on using flexbox and typography spacing.

 ### Useful resources